 Sociologists Study How Much Money You Need to Be Happy

-It isn't unusual for people to ask themselves the question, "How much money does it take to be happy?"
-The next time this thought crosses your mind, don't take it lightly because the answer is important, especially as it pertains to the management of your investment portfolio.
+It isn't unusual for people to ask themselves how much money it takes to be happy.
+The next time this thought crosses your mind, don't take it lightly because the answer is important, especially as it pertains to managing your investment portfolio.

-The reason?
-The first step to financial success is clearly defining what it is you want.
+The first step to financial success, which many equate with happiness, is defining what you want.
 Are you striving for a comfortable retirement?
-Are you hoping to build your dream home entirely debt-free?
+Are you hoping to build your dream home debt-free?
 Do you wish to travel the world in a private jet?
 The answer to these types of questions will determine the approach you might want to take when it comes to constructing, funding, and protecting your investment portfolio.

-One assumption you might frequently encounter is the notion that happiness is synonymous with being rich.
+A common assumption is the notion that happiness is synonymous with being rich.
 One problem with that assumption is that even members of your own family might very well have different expectations for what "rich" is.
-Contemporary sociologists such as Dennis Gilbert define "rich" as those who live off investments and not occupational-driven income.
+Contemporary sociologists such as Dennis Gilbert, a professor at New York's Hamilton College, define rich as those who live off of income from their investments rather than occupation-driven income.

-By this standard, a doctor, even one earning $1 million a year, isn’t as rich as someone who earned $1 million from stocks, bonds, real estate, copyrights, or other passive income sources.
+By this standard, a doctor, even one earning $1 million a year, isn’t as rich as someone who has earned $1 million from stocks, bonds, real estate, copyrights, or other passive income sources.
 The reason has to do with time.
-The investor can sit at home and make money, while the doctor stops receiving a paycheck if he fails to go into work.
-He's only paid if he continues to sell his labor.
-Others might define being rich by entirely different metrics and measurements.
+The investor can sit at home and make money, while the doctor stops receiving a paycheck if she stops working.
+She's only paid if she continues to sell her labor.
+Others might define being rich by entirely different metrics.

 The truth is, most people have no desire to be rich when it really comes down to it.
-This was backed up in a major peer-reviewed study by Daniel Kahneman and Angus Deaton from the Center for Health and Well-Being at Princeton University that proved money does buy happiness up to $75,000 per year.
+This was backed up in a major peer-reviewed study by Nobel Prize-winning economist Angus Deaton and his colleague Daniel Kahneman at the Center for Health and Well-Being at Princeton University, that proved money does buy happiness—up to $75,000 per year.

-If it takes $75,000 per annum to be happy, how much money do you need in your portfolio to produce that level of cash flow?
-The answer: It depends on the asset classes you've selected.
+If it takes $75,000 per year to be happy, how much money do you need in your portfolio to produce that level of cash flow?
+It depends on the asset classes you've selected.

-For example, in the Midwest in late 2016, it might be possible for a debt-free investor to achieve such a thing with a portfolio of rental houses or commercial office buildings valued at somewhere between $800,000 and $1,000,000, something that would be all but an impossibility in a market like Southern California or New York.
+For example, in areas of the country with relatively low costs of living, it might be possible for a debt-free investor to achieve such a thing with a portfolio of rental houses or commercial office buildings valued at somewhere between $800,000 and $1,000,000, something that would be all but an impossibility in an expensive market like Southern California or New York City.

-If you were willing to utilize a conservative amount of leverage, you could pull it off with less equity; one of the reasons real estate is so beloved by the self-made rich.
+If you were willing to utilize a conservative amount of leverage, you could pull it off with less equity, which is one of the reasons real estate is so beloved by the self-made rich.

-Alternatively, a diversified portfolio of stocks and bonds might require anywhere from $1,875,000 to $2,500,000 if following the well-respected statistical guidelines of drawing down no more than 3 percent to 4 percent of the portfolio value each year.
+Alternatively, a diversified portfolio of stocks and bonds might require anywhere from $1,875,000 to $2,500,000 if following the well-respected statistical guidelines of drawing down no more than 3% to 4% of your portfolio's value each year.
 It follows that once you move beyond that, more money will not necessarily mean more happiness.